Mets minor league rankings

 AGE: 23 | DRAFTED: 2nd round (2009)

-After a rocky debut, has been electric in his last two starts: 13 innings, nine hits, two walks, 16 strikeouts, no earned runs.
+After a rocky debut, has been electric in last three starts: 18.1 innings, 13 hits, three walks, 21 strikeouts, three earned runs.

 AGE: 21 | DRAFTED: 10th round (2010)

-Has seven saves this season and has allowed an earned run in just two of his 25 games.
+Has eight saves this season and has allowed an earned run in just two of his 26 games.

 AGE: 23 | DRAFTED: 13th round (2012)